Community & Cultural mapping

 Joining forces with organizations such as SSHRC, Vancouver Foundation, Mitacs, the City of Kamloops, United Way Centaide and Interior Health.

-Access our publications, Presentations, & Videos
+Access our Publications, Presentations, & Videos

 Explore our research findings and insights.